acunniffe/api-ingestion/Contributing.md

 If you believe in the vision outlined above, you can help bring about that reality by building API Framework Integrations that conform to this specification.
 It takes <3 hrs, you'll be fully supported by our core maintainers and once you finish everybody using `Framework X` will be able to document their APIs with a single command.

 Let's get started!
-Make a new branch called `integration-{framewoork}-development`!
+Make a new branch called `integration-{framewoork}-development`

 ## Development Overview